thekioskman/mean_reversion_strategies/README.md

 <br>
 <br>
-Therfore, what the output for plot 1 is telling us is that there is a 1% change of our trace statistic being -3.44 if the plot is not stationary.
+Therefore, what the output for plot 1 is telling us is that there is a 1% change of our trace statistic being -3.44 if the plot is not stationary.
 This essentially means that is our trace statistic is close to -3.44 we can be pretty certain that our time series is stationary.
-Ofcourse is follows that there is a 5% change of test statistic = -2.86 and our time series not being stationary.
+Of course is follows that there is a 5% change of test statistic = -2.86 and our time series not being stationary.

 <br>
 <br>
 As a rule of thumb,  anything < 5% means we can be pretty certain.
 Another thing you might have already noticed is that the trace statistics get smaller as our confidence of stationarity increase.
 Thus, *in this case*, we can interpret a smaller trace statistic as better evidence for us if we want the time series to be stationary.
-It natrually follows that if our test statistic = -100 then there is a <<<<< 1% chance that our time series is not stationary.
+It naturally follows that if our test statistic = -100 then there is a <<<<< 1% chance that our time series is not stationary.

 <br>
 <br>